elixir-europe/infectious-diseases-toolkit/showcase/ena-data-submission-toolbox.md

 ### Repurposing o the showcase for other organisms

+Since the beginning of the response to SARS-CoV-2, the tools described here have been expanded to allow the submission of data for any of the [ENA Sample checklists](https://www.ebi.ac.uk/ena/browser/checklists) available, and thus any organism supported by ENA.
+The tools can be reused in multiple contexts, being amenable for integration integration into different types of data brokering systems or used as is.
 A [general purpose container](https://github.com/ELIXIR-Belgium/ena-upload-container) for deploying a Galaxy instance capable of submitting both raw sequences and genome assemblies of all [ENA Sample checklists](https://www.ebi.ac.uk/ena/browser/checklists) is available.
+The Galaxy ENA upload tool is available at [useGalaxy.be](https://usegalaxy.be/), [useGalaxy.eu](https://usegalaxy.eu) and [useGalaxy.org.au](https://usegalaxy.org.au/), allowing researchers direct access without the need to setup their own infrastructure.
+The ENA upload CLI can, if necessary, be integrated in existing bioinformatics workflows by more advanced bioinformatics groups.
+The metadata templates are available through [a GitHub repository](https://github.com/ELIXIR-Belgium/ENA-metadata-templates) and can be integrated in other workflows.
+Further instructions on accessing and making use of the different components of the toolbox can be found in [our documentation](https://rdm.elixir-belgium.org/ena-submission).

 ## Publications